 A big portion of 200 grams of cooked full-grain spaghetti and a vegan vegetable bolognese sauce is only 310 calories.
 You get a total of 12 grams of fiber in one portion and 12,4 grams of protein.

 If you ate this sauce with white spaghetti, the fiber content would be much lower, only 9 grams.
-This is also a lot if you compare to a traditional meat sauce, but white pasta spikes your blood sugars more, and it has a lot less iron and other nutrients than whole grain one.
-I always recommend eating organic whole grain products.
+This is also a lot if you compare it to a traditional meat sauce, but white pasta spikes your blood sugars more, and it has a lot less iron and other nutrients than whole grain.
+I always recommend eating organic whole-grain products.

-What can I have with bolognese instead of pasta?
+What can you have with bolognese instead of pasta?

 Some healthy replacements are: